 Ben Travers is the Los Angeles-based TV Editor at Indiewire, where he covers breaking news, writes reviews and provides extensive awards analysis related to today’s vital television projects.
 Prior to joining IW, Ben served as an Assistant Editor at PopMatters for nearly five years, worked as a production assistant for Walt Disney Pictures and also did some copyediting for various publications.
 A graduate of the University of Iowa, Ben holds degrees in both journalism and cinema.
 He is also an action movie aficionado with a soft spot for Sylvester Stallone.
 Follow him @BenTTravers.

 Casey Cipriani is the New York-based Assistant Editor at Indiewire.
 In addition to writing and editing for the site daily, she conducts interviews, attends and covers film festivals and manages the Indiewire interns.
 Casey has a background in theater and cinema studies and earned her Master's Degree from the CUNY Graduate School of Journalism.
-She has also written for The New York Times, The New York Daily News, Filmmaker Magazine, Salon, Movie Mezzanine and Screen Rant.
+She has also written for Criticwire, The New York Times, The New York Daily News, Filmmaker Magazine, Salon, Movie Mezzanine and Screen Rant.
+Casey is a nerd for all things Star Trek, X-Files and Disney.
+She loved and will defend the finale of "Lost" until the end of time.
 Follow her @CaseyCip.

 Shipra Gupta is the Los Angeles-based Editorial Assistant at Indiewire.
 In this role, she provides both editorial and administrative support to the site’s team of editors.
 Prior to joining IW, Shipra worked at TheWrap as the assistant to the CEO/Editor-in-Chief, where she provided administrative support and coordinated special events.
 Shipra holds a B.A. from USC, where she double majored in Cinematic Arts Critical Studies and Political Science.
 In her spare time she enjoys reading fashion criticism, cross-stitching and eating cheese.
 Follow her @Your_L4dySHIP.